tabahi/tabahidocs/docs/editing-in-forestry.md

 Serial.print("Msg sent:\t"); Serial.println(sendMsgStatus); //1 = sent
 ```

 ## UDP Monitor

 UDP monitor uses a simpler, faster, protocol without any encryption to deliver debugging or informational logs to the console.
-The mechanism for UDP only requires the correct `USER_TOKEN` to work, therefore can be used to debug other more sophisticated functionalities in case of failure.
+The mechanism for UDP only requires the correct `USER_TOKEN` to work therefore can be used to debug other more sophisticated functionalities in case of failure.

 ```cpp
 //print some logs on UDP monitor: